 The practice staff currently includes the following:

-8 architects
+5 architects

-5 architectural assistants
+6 architectural assistants

-2 administration support staff
+1 administration staff

 The diversity of our project types is stimulating and interesting and all staff are encouraged to broaden their architectural knowledge and experience.
 Design teams are set up in response to the particular needs of each project.

-GORDON FLEMING BArch DipArch RIAS RIBAGordon Fleming trained at the MacIntosh School of Architecture, Glasgow University and worked in Glasgow, Edinburgh and London prior to joining the practice in 1998.
+Gordon Fleming trained at the MacIntosh School of Architecture, Glasgow University and worked in Glasgow, Edinburgh and London prior to joining the practice in 1998.

 His interests have resulted in utilising some innovative technology, and as a practice we ensure each site and building is considered carefully to produce appropriate solutions.